Fairbanks-Morse Switcher Photos

 - built for US Army as #1845

-- recently purchased from Locomotive Troubleshooters (LTS) by Pete DeFillipo of Woodbridge NJ.
+- to US Steel as #27 - recently purchased from Locomotive Troubleshooters (LTS) by Pete DeFillipo of Woodbridge NJ.

 owner/location: Morrisville, Pa.